EnterpriseDocumentation Index

 The application instance details page summarizes all the information relating to the specific application instance:- ownership and resource policies

-- external access information
+- access information

 - resources owned by the application instance